keeganskeate/etch/README.md

 Contributions are always welcome!
 You are encouraged to submit issues, functionality, and features that you want to be addressed.
 See [`docs/contributing.md`](docs/contributing.md) to get started.

 Anyone is welcome to contribute anything.
-Currently, Etch Mobility would love:
+Currently, ETCH Mobility would love:

 * Art.
 * More code.